July Produce Guide: Stock Up on These Seasonal Fruits and Vegetables This Month

 Summer is in full swing and these are the fruits and vegetables you shouldn't miss at the market.

 One of the best parts of summer is the bounty of fresh fruits and vegetables at local farm stands and farmers' market in every state.
 Wondering what's in season in July?
 Stone fruits, juicy red, yellow, and orange tomatoes, and sweet berries, to name just a few.
 All this fresh produce makes it easy to make healthy summer recipes.
-Here five items that you should keep an eye out for this month.
+Here, five items that you should keep an eye out for this month.

 We'll take these gem-like treats over real jewels any day!
 'Tis the season for splurging on pints and quarts of ripe blueberries, juicy raspberries, and tasty blackberries.
-It's that blessed time of year when their seasons overlap with strawberries and stone fruit, which means the hardest thing about dessert right now is deciding what to make!
+It's that beautiful time of the year when their seasons overlap with strawberries and stone fruit, which means the hardest thing about dessert right now is deciding what to make!
 Start by properly washing and storing berries, then experiment with all of our delicious recipes.
 And if you want to learn more about different berry varieties, check out Martha's Berry Garden.